squarepupil/website-pages/src/pages/faq.md

 ### Is A&I an arts school?

 Yes, but in a more subtle way than most expect.
-Please read about [our name](Name.html) for an in-depth explanation of our name.
+Please read about [Our Name](Name.html) for an in-depth explanation of our name.

 ### Do students receive a diploma?